tdwg/geoschemes/marine/background_v2_2022-11.md

 <img src="./background-images/image4.png"
 style="width:4.72222in;height:4.90764in" />

-*Ecoregions are outlined with black lines* (reproduced from Spalding et al. 2007)
+*Figure 4.
+Final biogeographic framework of the MEOW system. (a) Biogeographic realms with ecoregion boundaries outlined. (b) Provinces with ecoregions outlined (reproduced from Spalding et al. 2007, where numbers are explained)*

 Original shapefiles of the MEOWs are hosted on The Nature Conservancy website